Radio brands manufactured by Dominion Radio and Electrical Corporation Ltd

 With the 1961 sale of Philco USA to Ford the former agreement with DRECO lapsed and this led to the end of the Philco brand in NZ.

-La Gloria: In 1956 DRECO introduced the La Gloria brand name (which had been used by the managing directors father years earlier in his K-Road business, La Gloria Gramophones) to market a budget line of radiograms and appliances - and this name took over from Philco within a couple of years.
+La Gloria: In 1956 DRECO introduced the La Gloria brand name which had been used by the father of the managing director, Charles Pearson, years earlier in his K-Road business, La Gloria Gramophones*.
+This new brand was used to market a budget line of radiograms and appliances - and this name took over from Philco within a couple of years.

 In around 1974, in an effort to create an economy of scale for manufacturing in the television era, Dominion Radio & Electrical merged with Bell Radio/Television Corp. to form Consolidated Electrical Industries Ltd. This operation, like so many other casulaties of in the NZ electronics industry from cheap imported products, ceased production around 1980.

 *Pearson senior was also the original owner of radio station 1YB, which subsequently became 1ZB - the first commercial station under the N.Z.B.S.

 Information sourced from GAR, MGAR, RandE May 59 and company pamphlets